 As readers of my blog will know (and as my editors have pointed out), I have been away from my blog for the past three months.
 It’s not that I haven’t been writing; it’s just that my co-editor and I were working toward a book deadline.
-I’m happy to say we made it, and that Procrastination, Health and Well-Being will be published in mid-2016.
+I’m happy to say we made it, and that Procrastination, Health, and Well-Being will be published shortly.
 For now, I want to focus on a recent study that my co-editor has published, as it underscores how procrastination is more than just "the thief of time.”

 Fuschia Sirois (Sheffield University, UK) has been a pioneer in studying the health effects of procrastination.
 Over a decade ago, she set out the procrastination-health model that she has tested in a number of studies.
 Based on this research, it’s clear that procrastination is related to illness—through the direct effects of stress as well as the indirect effects of fewer wellness behaviors (less exercise or sleep, poorer diet, etc.).
 Treatment delay (“I’ll get that looked at later”) is also a factor.